simonw/llm/docs/help.md

   Install packages from PyPI into the same environment as LLM

 Options:
-  -U, --upgrade             Upgrade packages to latest version -e, --editable DIRECTORY  Install a project in editable mode from this path --help                    Show this message and exit.
+  -U, --upgrade        Upgrade packages to latest version -e, --editable TEXT  Install a project in editable mode from this path --help               Show this message and exit.
 ```
 ### llm uninstall --help
 ```